What does a blood pressure medication have to do with opiate withdrawal?

 Since clonidine affects the SNS, it affects the part of the brain that controls impulses like the fight-or-flight response.
 Many of these reactions are automatic (they are a part of the autonomic nervous system) but we can train impulsive responses over time.

 For instance, when you are a child, you may have trouble sitting still.
 Your impulse is to get up, run around, and play.
 Even when you want to sit still it might be difficult, making school work difficult.
-But over the years, teacher and parents have helped you train your brain to respond differently when it’s time to sit still and focus.
+But over the years, teachers and parents have helped you train your brain to respond differently when it’s time to sit still and focus.
 Children and adults with ADHD, have an overactive response system and need help managing impulses.

 Clonidine is used to curb activity in the SNC by inhibiting norepinephrine, its main neurotransmitter.
 The drug is approved to treat ADHD in both children and adults and efficiently calms the impulses that would typically have trouble with stillness.